facuonline/mercurio/README.md

 ```
 This code first instantiates the `App\User` model.
 With the `get` method we can automatically load an user from the **database** into instance.
 Mercurio will try to find an user in the following order:
 1. User at self instance.
-2. User hint at Target query.
+2. User by hint at Target query.
 3. User in session.
 (Logged in)

 >Alternatively you can directly provide an user hint (user string handle, email or numeric id) to bypass this list.

-If get does not find an user for us to work with it will return **false**, either it will return an array with user's info and load the instance.
+If get does not find an user for us to work with it will return **false**, else it will return an array with user's info and load the instance.
 >Alternatively you can provide a function as second argument to directly access user data without loading instance.

 ##### user_profile.php